altimmons/LangNotes/Python.md

  #### Assignment

- A series of variables and expressions as tubles will be assigned to each other as long as their numbers match:
+ A series of variables and expressions as tuples will be assigned to each other as long as their numbers match:

  ```py
  >>> (a,b,c,d) = (1,2,3,4)